 Strategic Priority 6: Expand both the quality and the diversity of our current course offerings.

 Justification: Based on pedagogical literature, there is a strong need to expand offerings in NSM that provide for diverse instructional options and/or create communities of students to help them engage in both their coursework and their own learning.

-Initiative 6a: Add and diversify course offerings to enhance student flexibility while keeping degree plans uncomplicated and maintaining a focus on timely progress toward degrees.
+Initiative 6a: Add and diversify course offerings to meet demand and enhance student flexibility while keeping degree plans uncomplicated and maintaining a focus on timely progress toward degrees.

-Initiative 6b: Improve the quality and expand the number of College supplemental programs in high-demand areas, especially Scholar Enrichment Program (SEP) workshops, Howard Hughes Medical Institute (HHMI) recitations, and tutorials.
+Initiative 6b: Improve and streamline the quality of College supplemental programs in high-demand areas, especially Scholar Enrichment Program (SEP) workshops, Howard Hughes Medical Institute (HHMI) recitations, and tutorials.

 Initiative 6c: Encourage the development of interdisciplinary minors to attract students, show the real-world relevance of their core studies, and prepare them for leadership in the academy or workforce.

 Strategic Priority 7: Provide effective training in pedagogic theory and practice for tenure-track faculty, instructional faculty, and graduate teaching assistants.
 Also establish a practice of periodically reviewing course curriculum.

 Justification: High-quality teaching is central to our educational mission.
 As few college instructors are formally trained in curriculum and instruction, participation in ongoing professional development is critical.
 Curriculum requires periodic reevaluation to stay current with changing societal and workforce needs.